paolodeangelis/Energy-GNoME/docs/blog/posts/deploy_thermoelectrics.md

 - **Compact Cooling Solutions:** Solid-state cooling for electronics and medical devices.
 - **Sustainability:** Enabling greener and more energy-efficient systems by reducing thermal waste.

 However, identifying high-performing thermoelectric materials is a significant challenge due to the complex interplay of properties required for a high \(zT\).
-This is where Energy-GNoME’s data-driven approach provides a transformative advantage.
+This is where Energy-GNoME's data-driven approach provides a transformative advantage.

 ## Applications and Impact